hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 Spring Boot is an open source Java-based framework used to create a micro Service.
 Many Real world applications are written in Spring Boot for faster development and better maintainability.
 More information can be found at** <https://spring.io/projects/spring-boot>**

 Note: We can move the Spring Boot application to Quarkus with no change in code.
 Moving code to Quarkus will reduce the footprint of Spring Boot application.
-More information can be found at <https://quarkus.io/blog/quarkus-for-spring-developers/>
+More information can be found at [quarkus site](<https://quarkus.io/blog/quarkus-for-spring-developers/>) [](https://quarkus.io/blog/quarkus-for-spring-developers/)

 In this blog, we will checkout Spring Boot application from Git , customise it and execute.